LarsBesselmann/LibertyGettingStarted-Lab/README.md

 <details>
 <summary>Details how to build your own environment</summary>

-The lab was build for a specific Linux environment but you could also use your own environment which looks more or less different.
+The lab was build for a specific environment but you could also use your own environment which looks more or less different.

-- The lab is described for Linux but you could also use another operating system.
+- The lab is described for Red Hat Enterprise Linux but you could also use another operating system.

 - You could also use Eclipse or IntelliJ instead of Visual Studio Code but the UI looks a bit different.